emilyJLin95/jekyll_workshop/README.md

 ## Getting started

 Before you start using jekyll, you need to install it first!
-The instructions for mac and windows installation are below.
+The instructions for Mac and Windows installation are below.

 ### Mac :rocket: :computer: